-^{ 1=}most deprived parish in the Church of England, 12,239=least deprived.
+\ 1=most deprived parish in the Church of England, 12,239=least deprived.

 In 2023 four of the five parishes paid their Parish Share assessment in full.
-A proposed change to Common Fund methodology could place significant demands on the parishes.
+Changes to Common Fund methodology will place significant demands on the parishes, beginning with increases of between 10% and 30 % per parish in 2025.
+The distribution of contributions between parishes may become a matter for the Benefice.